Sidduri2025/RehabEdge/README.md

 -u root specifies that you are logging in as the root user.

 -p tells MySQL to prompt for your password.

+Enter your MySQL root password and press Enter.